doantai95/hapyak-embed-api/README.md

 If set to true, the video with commentary will start to play once the video is loaded, and the track has been downloaded from hapyak.com.

+**minWidth (optional)**

+Minimum width of player in pixels to show annotations.
+If the player width is below this value, all annotatinos will be hidden.
+Optional, defaults to 300px.

+**minHeight (optional)**

+Minimum height of player in pixels to show annotations.
+If the player height is below this value, all annotatinos will be hidden.
+Optional, defaults to 200px.

 ## Editor API